 A research team led by Prof. WANG Shuqiang from the Shenzhen Institute of Advanced Technology of the Chinese Academy of Sciences introduced a Prior-Guided Adversarial Learning with Hypergraph (PALH) model for predicting abnormal connections in Alzheimer's disease.

-A research team led by Prof. DI Kaichang from the Aerospace Information Research Institute of the Chinese Academy of Sciences has developed an innovative method to enhance the study of lobate scarps—small reverse fault landforms thought to reflect ancient tectonic activity on the Moon.
+A research team led by Prof. SUN Youwen from the Hefei Institutes of Physical Science of the Chinese Academy of Sciences has developed two innovative artificial intelligence systems to enhance the safety and efficiency of fusion energy experiments.

 86-10-68597521 (day)